Stop That Peeling Paint: Solutions for Flaking Surfaces

 Quick Fixes for Minor Flaking

 - Lightly sand rough edges.
-Use fine-grit sandpaper (around 220 grit) to gently sand down any loose flakes or uneven edges.
-Wipe away dust with a tack cloth.
-This provides a smooth surface for touch ups to adhere to.
+Use fine-grit sandpaper (about 220 grit) to smooth uneven flakes.
+Wipe away dust with a tack cloth before touch-ups.

 Long-Term Solutions for Severe Peeling